aloklearning/react-spaceship-finder/README.md

 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) to find the best spaceship from the various options in a web application.
 - The UI/UX implementations and strategiies are purely developer's ([Alok Kumar](https://github.com/aloklearning)) work and there is no way it has been copy-pasted from other website.
-- A very well crafted illustrations has been provided [here](https://github.com/aloklearning/react-spaceship-finder/blob/main/src/assets/github_resources/MrLittleZSearchingApp_Alok_Kumar_2023-02-08.pdf).
-Please do see that to know more about how the **app works**, and how it **looks like**.

 ## Pre-Requisites